PROJECTS: STRATEGY & ACTION PLAN 2021

 • Promote cycling routes and safety, more on-street bike storage, and the cyclist experience in Camberwell.

-We provided online support for local businesses during the Covid lockdowns, and now we are promoting local businesses with our new Camberwell identity merchandise, Camberwell Business Champion scheme, Camberwell Life website and Love Local campaign.
+We provided online support for local businesses during the Covid lockdowns, and promoted local businesses with our new Camberwell identity merchandise, Camberwell Business Champion scheme, Camberwell Life website and Love Local campaign.

 With the Camberwell Identity group, we developed Love Local merchandise using the new Camberwell identity for businesses to use in their shop fronts, on tote bags and in communications to promote our local business community.
-We already have around 50 businesses signed up as Camberwell Business Champions on our Camberwell.life website.
-We will also be printing a new Travel Guide to Camberwell featuring local businesses.
+We already have more than 60 businesses signed up as Camberwell Business Champions on our Camberwell.life website.
+We also printed a new Travel Guide to Camberwell featuring local businesses.

 We are also developing our Saturday market stall on Camberwell Green into a Camberwell community stall – to open up to other local voluntary organisations, plus give the chance for local artists, designers and groups to promote themselves.